zikula/core/src/docs/en/dev/events.rst

  * The subject of the event is set to the user record, with the updated values.

+#### `module.users.ui.form_delete`
+A hook-like event that is triggered when the delete confirmation form is displayed.
+It allows other modules to intercept and add to the delete confirmation form.

+ * The subject of the event is not set.
+ * The id provided is the uid of the user who will be deleted if confirmed.

 #### `user.account.delete`
 Occurs after a user is deleted from the system.
 All handlers are notified.
 The full user record deleted is available as the subject.
 This is a storage-level event, not a UI event.
 It should not be